Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 ![Verdikt conference photo](/img/sitf-2024-conference-verdikt.png)

-After a brief presentation of her company Verdikt, Helene would like to share three different pieces of feedback on the implementation of digital responsibility.
+After a brief presentation of her company Verdikt, Helene would like to share three different pieces of feedback on the implementation of sustainable IT.

 ### The CSR impact of IT in a large company

 This large company employs over 80,000 people in more than 100 business units around the world.
-The company is one of the leaders in digital responsibility and is looking to improve and manage its impact far beyond carbon.
+The company is one of the leaders in sustainable IT and is looking to improve and manage its impact far beyond carbon.

 In three months, across 20 business units, with over 200,000 pieces of IT equipment and millions of Cloud usages, the company's impact analysis showed a score of 51/100, which may not seem like much at first glance, but nevertheless places the company in the top 10% in terms of maturity, with less than 500 kg CO2 equivalent per employee.